 Are you still uncertain about what is the right region for you?
 Check this guide.

 Selino Beach (Sougia)

-- Mostly sandy, some small pebbles in a few areas
+Characteristics: Mostly sandy, some small pebbles in a few areas – Partially organized.

-Known both by the name of Iligas and Ilingas, this beach is at the exit of the Ilingas Gorge, about 2 km west of Chora Sfakion, in southwestern Crete.
-Unlike Loutro, Marmara or Glyka Nera, Ilingas is the only beach in the region that you can access by car, through the road that takes you all the way to the village of Anopoli from Chora Sfakion.
+Unlike Loutro, Marmara, or Glyka Nera, Ilingas is the only beach in the region that you can access by car, along the road that takes you to the village of Anopoli from Chora Sfakion.

 Menies Beach (Diktina Beach, Rodopou)

 Longitude: E 23.768239

 Characteristics: Sandy beach. – Lacks organization.
 Difficult to access.